jgremmen/zbdd/README.md

 in computer science and computational logic, including optimization, satisfiability testing, and automated reasoning.

-Overall, ZBDDs are a powerful and flexible data structure that provides an efficient way to represent and manipulate sets of binary vectors, making them an important tool in the field of computer science and beyond.
+Overall, ZBDDs are a powerful and flexible data structure that provide an efficient way to represent and manipulate sets of binary vectors, making them an important tool in the field of computer science and beyond.